zhangwei983/rust-book-learning/06-basic_struct/README.md

-A example to show the basic usage of struct.
+An example to show the basic usage of struct.

 ## Struct